mossmaurice/cosyfir/Readme.md

 [More information](https://www.irrometer.com/200ss.html) about the Watermark sensor.

 Check your local [TTN coverage](https://ttnmapper.org/) and make sure a gateway is nearby.
 Start `./cosyfird` and power on the LSN50.
 After a few moments you should see messages arrive.
-In debug mode, messages are sent every minute.
+In debug mode, messages are sent every 30 seconds.
 In release mode every hour.

 Example message payload in hex: